andreanaya/docker-sandbox/README.md

 # docker-test

-Guide to set up Ubuntu server and Docker for a sample express/mongoose CRUD User API app.
-The goal is to set up a local and a remote enviroment and use Docker to build and deploy the application.
+Guide to set up Ubuntu server and Docker for a sample express/mongoose CRUD User API and a separate client interface that connects to it.
+The goal is to set up a local and a remote enviroment and use Docker to build and deploy both applications running behind a basic Nginx container.

 1. [Local environment](#local-environmen)
 1. [Remote environment](#remote-environment)